What’s going on with all the “algae”?

 Warmer than normal temperatures.
 This summer has been notably warmer than usual, thanks in part to a couple heat domes that we’ve endured.
 The average high temperature in July—85 degrees—was four degrees higher than the historical average of 81 degrees.
 Warmer weather also encourages plant and algae growth.

 The carp issue.
 Until recently, we’ve also had the problem of too many carp in the lake, which severely limited the growth of healthy aquatic plants and further encouraged algae growth.
 As part of our restoration efforts, Solitude culled most of the carp over the past few years in an initial effort to rebalance the lake.
-This has allowed more plant growth in the lake, but, unfortunately, an invasive species called “curly leafed pondweed” has now begun proliferating, leading to the current condition.
-(This is a lesson in how important it is to maintain a balanced approach to lake care, as isolated actions can turn the balance in a different direction.)
+This has allowed more plant growth in the lake, but, unfortunately, several invasive species (see below) have now begun to proliferate, leading to the current condition.
+(This is a lesson in how important it is to maintain a balanced approach to lake care, as isolated actions can tip the balance in a different direction.)

-Invasive plants.
-According to “Diet for a Small Lake,” a book published by NYSFOLA, curly leafed pondweed likes to grow in warm, shallow water.
+According to “Diet for a Small Lake,” a book published by NYSFOLA, curly leaf pondweed likes to grow in warm, shallow water.
 And during the high heat of late spring, it found the perfect environment in the shallower western end of our lake.
 It has since been slowly migrating eastward.
-According to NYSFOLA, this pondweed has historically died back by late July, but the warming associated with global climate change has extended its growing season.
+According to NYSFOLA, this pondweed has historically died back by late July, but the warming trend associated with global climate change has extended its growing season.

 Curly leafed pondweed is an invasive plant that roots at the bottom of the lake and grows to the top.
 It’s hard to eradicate.